 In the era before dictionaries, there were no rules governing the spelling or translation of names or any other words.
 Consequently, there are an enormous number of spelling variations in Medieval Scottish names.
 Caruth has appeared as Carruthers, Carothers, Carouthers, Carrothers, Carruther, Carruthirs, Carruthers, Carrutherys, Cridders, Gridders and many more.

 Early Notables of the Caruth family (pre 1700)

-More information is included under the topic Early Caruth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 221 words (16 lines of text) are included under the topic Early Caruth Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Caruth family to Ireland

 Some of the Caruth family moved to Ireland, but this topic is not covered in this excerpt.